wandip/wandip.github.io/README.md

 So jekyll is a bundle that I can install using ruby gems.

 So, half an hour later, here is the status.
-I had to even upgrade my brew, then upgraded ruby, which allowed me to install jekyll.
+I had to even upgrade my brew, then upgrade ruby, which allowed me to install jekyll.
 Now jekyll was installed, but one of the gems, required a specific version on ruby, 3.1.2.

-Too many keywords, eh?
+Too many keywords?
 Welcome to front end world!
 I hate it.
 Doesn't mean I won't work on it.
 You don't always have to love what you do.
 Sometimes, its fine to hate it too.